fourjuaneight/resume/src/entries/work/2017-freelancing.md

 ---

-- Revamped an outdated website for YouArePreApproved using Gatsby for progressive enhancement and scalability.
+- Modernized an outdated website for YouArePreApproved, leveraging Gatsby for progressive enhancement and scalability.
-- Created several pages featuring dynamic tables displaying updated lending rates.
+- Developed dynamic pages featuring up-to-date lending rates.
-- Collaborated with a design firm based in Poland to create a beautiful and accessible design.
+- Collaborated with an international design firm to create an aesthetically pleasing, accessible design.
-- Utilized React, Gatsby, Redux, and CSS Modules in the development process.
+- Effectively used React, Gatsby, Redux, and CSS Modules in the development process.
-- Experience in working with different cultures and asynchronous communication.
+- Proven experience with asynchronous communication and working with diverse cultures.